avantifellows/auth-to-bigquery/README.md

     - [Pre-commit](#pre-commit)
   - [Installation steps](#installation-steps)

-### Pre-requisites
+## Pre-requisites
-## Pre-commit
+### Pre-commit
-Plio utilizes the power of pre-commit to identify simple programming issues at the time of code check-in.
+This repo utilizes the power of pre-commit to identify simple programming issues at the time of code check-in.
 This helps the reviewer to focus more on architectural and conceptual issues and reduce the overall time to market.

 The pre-commit configurations are stored in [.pre-commit-config.yaml](../.pre-commit-config.yaml) file.